VokurkaA/delta-grafika2.0/README.md

 - `SettingsManager`: Loads and applies application settings
 - `CanvasSerializer`: Handles saving and loading of drawings

+Here's a new section for your README that clarifies how vector shapes interact with raster tools in DELTA grafika:

+## Vector and Raster Tool Interaction

+- `Vector shapes` (created with the Shape Tool) are independent objects.
+They are not affected by raster-based tools like the Bucket Tool or Eraser.

+- `Raster tools` operate only on rasterized content.
+To apply raster effects to vector shapes, you must first convert them using the Rasterizer Tool.

+- `Rasterizer Tool` : This tool permanently converts vector shapes into raster graphics, making them editable with raster tools.

 ## Configuration

 The application can be customized through the `settings.json` file, which allows you to modify: